What We Do With Your Personal Data

 - certain financial information.

-3.3 At times, we also need to collect ‘special categories’ of personal data, such as data concerning health and biometric data used for the purpose of identification and at times, information concerning trade union membership.
+3.3 At times, we also need to collect personal data, such as health data and data such as photographs used for the purpose of identification.
+This may also include information concerning trade union membership.
 We acknowledge that we can also collect, indirectly, data in relation to the religious beliefs and sexual orientation of our customers.

 4.1 The Department has a number of Acts under which personal data may be legally processed.
 Our main legislation is included in the Social Welfare Consolidation Act, 2005, as amended.
 However, we have a number of other pieces of primary and secondary legislation which allows us to process personal data.
 Should you wish to know more about these, please see the list which is included as an appendix to this document.